FreDeko06/YKW-Befriend-Calculator/README.md

 		ShrineBonus|False
 )
 ```
-The value represents the percentage that gets added multiplied by 100, i.e. 1000 means 10%
+The value represents the percentage that gets added, multiplied by 100, i.e. 1000 means 10%.
+Except BaseChance where the value is the reciprocal of the base befriend probability, i.e. 8 means 1:8 means 12.5%.

 Also there are two bitflags:
 * `0x0CC4EC4E`: always 0% befriend probability